constantinadrian/gm_v2_unit_test/README.md

     - To my previous mentor Oluwafemi Medale for the support and feedback that he has given me for the entire course on milestone projects and the first session of milestone four before he has taken a break from mentoring.

-    - My mentor Rohit Sharma for his support and feedback that he has given me for this milestone project
+    - My mentor Rohit Sharma for the support and feedback that he has given me for this milestone project

 [Back to Top](#table-of-contents)